ATV Winch Draining the Battery – What Is Normal and Not?

 • Switch your meter to mA.
 You should still get a reading of ZERO.

-• Any other reading than zero means an internal issue is causing the winch to draw power even when not in use.
+• Any other reading than zero means an internal issue is causing the winch to draw power even when not used.
 Such a problem needs to be addressed by a professional.

 If you have a clamp-style multimeter, you can measure how many amps the winch draws both under no load and with a full load.
 If you get a reading over 20A when running no load, the winch motor may be dragging or something wrong that prevents the winch from turning freely.